 Grief and Loss for the Very Young

-I also like Death Is Stupid, a lovely mixed-media collage storybook which explores ways to cope with loss.
+Additionally, I like Death Is Stupid, a lovely mixed-media collage storybook which explores ways to cope with loss.
 A small boy has people say things to him that don’t make sense or provide any comfort at the open casket ceremony for his Gramma.
 He learns about personal beliefs as well as lies about death.
 Furthermore, he finds the courage to accept what cannot be changed, making positive new connections to his Gramma with his dad.

 While death is a natural and important fact of life, it's okay to feel sad, scared or even overwhelmed by it.
 Talk with family, friends or even a professional mental health counselor for extra support when needed.